-To change the Background Color click on the Select... button to open the Select Color window.
+To change the Background Color click on the color wheel button to open the Select Color window.

-Select the desired color and click on \mathbf{OK} .
-In the window $\mathbf{Preferences}$ - $\mathbf{Display}$ click on the \mathbf{OK} button.
+Select the desired color and click on OK.
+In the window Preferences - Display click on the OK button.
 The background color changes accordingly.